nvmnghia/INT3305-1-Group-5-Assignment/Ex5/README.md

   -W W, --width W       Output width
   -H H, --height H      Output height
-  -O O, --output O      Output filename (default gradient.direction.png)
+  -O O, --output O      Output filename (default gradient.direction.png) -P, --perceptual      Default starting hue of red is 0 degree.
+This option
+                        moves it to 354 degree for perceptual "red".
 ```

 #### 2. Preview

 ![gradient.horizontal.png](../Ex5/gradient.horizontal.png)

+#### 3. Note about starting hue of red

+In HSV color wheel, pure red starts at 0 degree of hue.
+However, perceptually, hue values close to 360 degree is also considered "red".
+According to the colors listed on [this Wiki article](https://en.wikipedia.org/wiki/Shades_of_red), red could start at 345 degree hue.

+The `-P` flag enables this mode.